titouan13/ng-social-auth/README.md

 # NgSocialAuth
-This module is in BETA version.
-Any help is appreciated.
 This lib willingly avoid using official libs provided by companies.
 This is what keeps this lib lightweight and guarantees that your social auth won't be blocked by extensions such as ghostery, adblock, ublock etc.

 ## Installation